Michigan Emerging Technologies Fund

 ETF submissions received after the federal SBIR/STTR submission deadline will not be accepted.

 If a Company is successful in receiving an SBIR/STTR award, it must submit the following documents to the MI-SBDC:

 Proof in the form of an executed SBIR/STTR contract, grant, or cooperative agreement between the federal agency and the Company;

 Proof of receipt and deposit of eligible Third Party Funding; and

 A one-page summary on the use of ETF Funds towards commercialization efforts.

-Upon receiving the required documents from the Company, the MI-SBTDC will send an Emerging Technology Fund Award Agreement to the Company.
-Upon receipt of a signed Agreement, the MI-SBTDC will disburse the applicable amount of ETF Funds to the Company.
+Upon receiving the required documents from the Company, the MI-SBDC will send an Emerging Technology Fund Award Agreement to the Company.
+Upon receipt of a signed Agreement, the MI-SBDC will disburse the applicable amount of ETF Funds to the Company.

-On an annual basis for five (5) years following the receipt of the ETF award, ETF Award Recipients will be required to provide the MI-SBTDC with a short summary report describing specific results of the work funded, documenting expenditures made with the matching award, and forecasting the next steps of the project.
-The report will include revenue, the number of jobs created, the number of patents submitted, and the number of patents issued resulting from the project.
-ETF Award Recipients are expected to accommodate reasonable requests by the MI-SBTDC staff for site visits.
+On an annual basis for five (5) years following the receipt of an ETF award, ETF Award Recipients will be required to provide the MI-SBDC with a short summary report describing specific results of the work funded, documenting expenditures made with the matching award, and forecasting the next steps of the project.
+The report will include capital raised, revenue, number of jobs created, number of jobs retained, number of commercialized products, number of patents submitted, and number of patents issued resulting from the project.
+ETF Award Recipients are expected to accommodate reasonable requests by the MI-SBDC staff for site visits.
 ETF Award Recipients must file timely reports to remain eligible to participate in the ETF program.